milk-v/milkv.io/docs/duo/application-development/tpu/tpu-resnet18.md

 :::tip
 If the development board you are using is not Duo, please replace the fifth line `-- chip cv180x` in the above command with the corresponding chip model.
-When using Duo 256M, it should be changed to ` -- chip cv181x`.
+When using Duo 256M/Duo S , it should be changed to ` -- chip cv181x`.
 :::

 Example of successful operation